hpsaturn/hpsaturn.github.io/_posts/2022-10-08-virtual-serial-port.md

 ![PyGPSClient UDP config](/assets/img/pygpsclient_udp_config.jpg)

-Click on TCP/UDP button and with that your remote GPS device will be connect.
+Click on TCP/UDP button and with that your remote GPS device will be connect :D